scalacenter/tooling-working-groups/meetings/2018-01-17/minutes.md

 Jon suggests six to eight people should be in each group.

-Stu suggests a "protocols subgroup" within the Scala Center, and suggests that Twitter could put in a proposal for the next meeting.
+Stu suggests a more generally-titled "protocols subgroup" as opposed to a "BSP subgroup" to ensure that all options are considered before choosing any particular approach, and suggests that Twitter could put in a proposal for the next meeting.

-Jorge is skeptical about what can be achieved without having a good definition of what the groups can do, and Jon advises that this was never going to be possible in the limited time available during the meeting.
+Jorge was skeptical that we had a good definition of what problem the groups should be solving, and Jon advises that this was never going to be possible in the limited time available during the meeting.

 Jon agreed to take the next steps offline.
 He will take nominations, and will aim to agree on what the remit of each group should be.

-Eugene Yokata sees two separate axes, one of which is to give Scala users a better working experience, while the other is to support different build tools.
+Eugene Yokota sees two separate axes, one of which is to give Scala users a better working experience, while the other is to support different build tools.

 Adriaan suggested that GitHub would provide a good venue for the working